OregonStateUniversity/ScheduleIt/docs/STATIC.md

 ## lib

-Third-party CSS and JS libraries should be included in the application from a CDN when possible.
+Third-party CSS and JS libraries should be included in this application from a CDN when possible, such as [cdnjs](https://cdnjs.com/).
 If a library isn't available from a CDN, save them in this folder.
 Add CSS files to `views/layouts/_head.twig` and JS files to `views/layouts/_footer.twig`.